WinnieCIRINO/Movie-Data-Analysis---CWW_Tech_Africa/README.md

 **Scatter Plot of Movie Duration** : Visualization of the relationship between movie release year and duration.

 **Movie Population Trends** : Examinations of movie genres and their popularity over different time periods.

+## Key Metrics

+**Total Duration of Movies** :  Sums of moview durations of different catergories

+**Movie Genre Statistics** : Insights into the distribution of different movie genres over the years.

+## Requirements
+**Python** : Used for data cleaning, analysis and visualization **Pandas** : Used for data manipulation and DataFrame operations.
+**MatPlotlib** : Used for creating visualization such as scatter plots and line plots